 Knicks point guard Jalen Brunson called a players-only meeting following Monday’s home loss to injury-depleted Dallas, according to Ramona Shelburne of ESPN.

 According to Shelburne’s sources, Brunson reiterated that the onus was on the players — not the coaching staff — to find solutions for their struggles over the past few weeks.
-New York has lost nine of its past 11 games and is currently 25-18, the No. 3 seed in the East, but only holds a one-and-a-half game lead on the No. 7 Cavs.
+New York has lost nine of its past 11 games.
+While the team is still 25-18 and holds the No. 3 seed in the East, it only has a one-and-a-half game lead on the No. 7 Cavs.

 Shelburne’s report isn’t surprising, considering what the players said after the game.
 The Knicks trailed by 28 points at halftime, eventually losing by 17 in a game that was never really competitive.